Fraktality/spr/README.md

    targetProperties: {[string]: any})
 ```

-Animates the given properties towardes the target values given a set of spring parameters.
+Animates the given properties towardes the target values.

 ### `spr.completed`
 ```lua